AckerlyXu/heima/articles/sql-database/sql-database-get-started-backup-recovery.md

 **Time estimate**: This tutorial takes approximately 30 minutes to complete (assuming you have already met the prerequisites).

 ## Prerequisites

 * You need an Azure account.
-You can [open a 1rmb Azure account](/pricing/1rmb-trial/?WT.mc_id=A261C142F).
+You can [open a 1rmb Azure account](https://www.azure.cn/pricing/1rmb-trial/?WT.mc_id=A261C142F).

 * You must be able to connect to the Azure portal using an account that is a member of either the subscription owner or contributor role.
-For more information on role-based access control (RBAC), see [Getting started with access management in the Azure portal](/documentation/articles/role-based-access-control-what-is/).
+For more information on role-based access control (RBAC), see [Getting started with access management in the Azure portal](../active-directory/role-based-access-control-what-is.md).

-* You have completed the [Get started with Azure SQL Database servers, databases, and firewall rules by using the Azure portal and SQL Server Management Studio](/documentation/articles/sql-database-get-started/) or the equivalent [PowerShell version](/documentation/articles/sql-database-get-started-powershell/) of this tutorial.
-If you have not, either complete this prerequisite tutorial or execute the PowerShell script at the end of the [PowerShell version](/documentation/articles/sql-database-get-started-powershell/) of this tutorial before continuing.
+* You have completed the [Get started with Azure SQL Database servers, databases, and firewall rules by using the Azure portal and SQL Server Management Studio](./sql-database-get-started.md) or the equivalent [PowerShell version](./sql-database-get-started-powershell.md) of this tutorial.
+If you have not, either complete this prerequisite tutorial or execute the PowerShell script at the end of the [PowerShell version](./sql-database-get-started-powershell.md) of this tutorial before continuing.

 <!------------------
-> [AZURE.TIP]
+> [!TIP]
-> You can perform these same tasks in a getting started tutorial by using either [C#](/documentation/articles/sql-database-get-started-csharp/) or [PowerShell](/documentation/articles/sql-database-get-started-powershell/).
+> You can perform these same tasks in a getting started tutorial by using either [C#](./sql-database-get-started-csharp.md) or [PowerShell](./sql-database-get-started-powershell.md).
 >
 -------------------->